microbiomes: what are they? and why should you care?

 menopause and the microbiomes.

-As women age, especially as we approach menopause, keeping our microbiomes in balance becomes a little more difficult.
+As women age, especially as we approach menopause, keeping our gut, urinary tract and vaginal microbiomes in balance becomes a little more difficult.
 But understanding how they work together makes all the difference in managing health.

 One of the key factors involves the decline of estrogen levels.
 Estrogen is a highly lubricating hormone, and less estrogen leads to the thinning and drying of skin everywhere.
 That’s why we develop wrinkles and crow's feet around our eyes.
 The same kind of thinning also occurs inside the body, in places like the vagina and the urinary tract.
 The skin acts as one of our body’s strongest barriers.
 When the skin (aka the epithelial barrier) becomes thinner and drier, a domino effect of changes occurs.

-The pH level of the vagina changes, which makes the environment less acidic and less supportive to the productive and protective microbes.
+The vaginal pH level changes, which makes the environment less acidic and less supportive to the productive and protective microbes.
 As they die off, the pathogenic bacteria can begin to thrive in the less acidic environment, making it easier for them to travel to the bladder.
 Ultimately, this increases the risk for infections like urinary tract infections (UTIs) and bacterial vaginosis (BV).

 Most of the time, the healthy microbiomes are able to fight off the foreign disruptors on their own.
 But when they can’t, a variety of issues crop up, and not just in one place.
 That’s because our body’s many microbiomes are not independent of each other.
 In fact, when an imbalance appears in one place, imbalances can quickly appear in others.
-This is especially significant for women, because the gut, the vagina, and the urinary tract are intrinsically linked in women’s bodies.
+This is especially significant for women, because gut health, vaginal health, and urinary tract health are intrinsically linked in women’s bodies.

 the interconnectedness of the female pelvic triangle microbiomes.